ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc alb update`
 {: #cs_alb_update}

 Version 3.11 clusters only: Force an update of the pods for individual or all Ingress ALBs in the cluster to the latest or a specific version.
 {: shortdesc}

 If automatic updates for the Ingress ALB add-on are disabled and you want to update the add-on, you can force a one-time update of your ALB pods.
-When you choose to manually update the add-on, all ALB pods in the cluster are updated to the latest build.
-You cannot update an individual ALB or choose which build to update the add-on to.
-Automatic updates remain disabled.
+If your ALB pods were recently updated, but a custom configuration for your ALBs is affected by the latest build, you can also use this command to roll back ALB pods to an earlier, supported version.
+After you force a one-time update, automatic updates remain disabled.

 When you update the major or minor Kubernetes version of your cluster, IBM automatically makes necessary changes to the Ingress deployment, but does not change the image version of your Ingress ALB add-on.
 You are responsible for checking the compatibility of the latest Kubernetes versions and your Ingress ALB add-on images.
+{: note}

 ```
-ibmcloud oc alb update --cluster CLUSTER [--alb-id ALB1_ID --alb-id ALB2_ID ...] [--json] [-s]
+ibmcloud oc alb update --cluster CLUSTER [--version IMAGE_VERSION] [--alb-id ALB1_ID --alb-id ALB2_ID ...] [--json] [-s]
 ```
 {: pre}